hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   The name of the Docker image (including any tag) for [consul-k8s](/docs/platform/k8s/index.html#quot-consul-k8s-quot-project) to run the sync program.

+  - <a name="v-synccatalog-k8sprefix" href="#v-synccatalog-k8sprefix">`k8sPrefix`</a> (`string: ""`) -
+  A prefix to prepend to all services registered in Kubernetes from Consul.
+  This defaults to `""` where no prefix is prepended; Consul services are synced with the same name to Kubernetes.

   - <a name="v-synccatalog-toconsul" href="#v-synccatalog-toconsul">`toConsul`</a> (`boolean: true`) -
   If true, will sync Kubernetes services to Consul.
 This can be disabled to